 Best for ages: 6-12

 Why go?
-North Dakota just may be the most underrated and understated state in the union!
-Your kids might not think to go on their own when they’re grown.
+North Dakota just may be the most underrated and understated state!

-What to do: Sleep under the stars in the national park named for Theodore Roosevelt who once lived here.
-Let the kids’ imaginations run wild amidst these dramatic badlands (home to the Painted Canyon) and have a contest to see who can spot the most bison or elk.
-Laugh out loud at the prairie dog towns where the barking is audible and the little critters are as entertaining as they are mischievous.
-Just outside of the park, explore downtown Medora — an Old West cow town where horses are still a form of transportation.
+What to do: Sleep under the stars in the national park named for Theodore Roosevelt, who once lived here.
+These dramatic badlands are home to the Painted Canyon; have a contest to see who can spot the most bison or elk.
+Prairie dog barking is audible and just outside of the park is Medora, a town where horses are still a form of transportation.

-Where to stay: Lodging is pretty limited, but it’s certainly not lacking in character!
-The Rough Riders Hotel in Medora has a pool and a cool two-story rock fireplace.
+Where to stay: Lodging is pretty limited, but it’s got character!
+The Rough Riders Hotel in Medora has a pool and a two-story rock fireplace.
 The Badlands Hotel, also in Medora, is further from downtown but the rooms are slightly bigger and it’s only two blocks from the Medora Children’s Park.